Zum Inhalt springenZur Suche springen

 This can have several reasons.

-• We need more time to process your complicated request - up to one week is possible, if we need to inquire other parts of the university administration, for example.
+• We need more time to process your complicated request - up to two weeks is possible, if we need to inquire other parts of the university administration, for example.
 If it takes longer than that, we will usually tell you.

 • You used an email server provided by Microsoft (like Hotmail or Outlook) - they frequently blacklist large IP blocks, and this has happened to HHU as well.
 We simply might not have received your email at all (though we do check our spam folder daily, so this is not the issue) or you might have never received our answer to it (this happened quite often already).